torpman/alx-low_level_programming/README.md

-This repository is for tasks on holberton low level programming
+This repository is for tasks on alx low level programming